apache/spark/docs/ml-guide.md

 \]`

-The `spark.ml` package aims to provide a uniform set of high-level APIs that help users create and tune practical machine learning pipelines.
+The `spark.ml` package aims to provide a uniform set of high-level APIs built on top of [DataFrames](sql-programming-guide.html#dataframes) that help users create and tune practical machine learning pipelines.
 See the [Algorithm Guides section](#algorithm-guides) below for guides on sub-packages of `spark.ml`, including feature transformers unique to the Pipelines API, ensembles, and more.